 GiottoScheduler first makes topology analysis to construct a list of the actors including the opaque composite actors and atomic actors.
 It also constructs an array frequencyArray, the elements are the frequency values associated with the actor list.
 With the frequencyArray, the greatest common divider (gcd) and the least common multiple (lcm) of all the frequency values are calculated.
 The minimum unit time increment is defined as period / lcm.
-With frequencyArray and lcm, another array: interval-Array is constructed to indicate when the actor to be added into schedule.
+With frequencyArray and lcm, another array: interval-Array is constructed to indicate when to add the actor into the schedule.